 Accommodation at Phakding

 After Lukla, your first stop will be at Phakding.
-Phaking is a village that is 3 to 4 hours walk from Lukla, located in the Dudh Koshi river valley.
+Parking is a village that is a 3 to 4-hour walk from Lukla and is located in the Dudh Koshi river valley.

-Phakding consists of enough hotels on both sides of a river.
+Phakding has enough hotels on both sides of the river.
 The teahouse offers you an affordable and convenient accommodation service.
-If you are trekking with a bit more budget, then you can choose to stay in a luxurious hotel as well.
+If you are trekking with a bit more budget, you can also choose to stay in a luxurious hotel.

 Accommodation at Namche Bazaar

-Namche Bazaar, also known as the “Gateway to Everest Region,” is a major stop for the Everest Base Camp Trek.
-Most trekkers spend 2 to 3 days in Namche for acclimatization and adjusting the body to that altitude.
+Namche Bazaar, known as the “Gateway to Everest Region,” is a central Everest Base Camp Trek stop.
+Most trekkers spend 2 to 3 days in Namche to acclimate and adjust to their Everest Base Camp Trek; Namche Bazaar is a famous village with several high-quality teahouses.

-And it is the last place on the trail where you can enjoy the high-quality service.
+And it is the last place on the trail to enjoy the high-quality service.
 Namche Bazaar is also famous for the Everest View Hotel, a 5-star hotel at the highest altitude in the world.
 Plus, there are several other sophisticated to simple lodges, hotels, and rest houses for your comfortable stay.

 Namche also consists of bakeries and cafes, where you can have tea and coffee and relax.

-Above Namche, the places like Tengboche, Dingboche, Lobuche, and Gorekshep offer pretty basic accommodation.
+Above Namche, places like Tengboche, Dingboche, Lobuche, and Gorekshep offer basic accommodation.

 Accommodation at Tengboche

-There are only 4 to 5teahouses in Tengboche that provide essential accommodation services.
-There will be more basic tea houses with basic facilities from here onward on the trails.
+Only 4 to 5 teahouses in Tengboche provide essential accommodation services.
+There will be more basic tea houses with basic facilities on the trails.

 Most trekkers stop at Tengboche to attend the morning prayer in the monastery.
 So, the teahouse is easily packed during the peak season.